Geographical indication: Trademarks

 Geographical indications and trademarks are distinctive signs used to distinguish goods or services in the marketplace.
 Both convey information about the origin of a good or service, and enable consumers to associate a particular quality with a good or service.
-Trademarks inform consumers about the source of a good or service.
-They identify a good or service as originating from a particular company.
-Trademarks help consumers associate a good or service with a specific quality or reputation, based on information about the company responsible for producing or offering it.
+Nevertheless, while trademarks inform consumers about the source of a good or service as originating from a particular company, geographical indications identify a good as originating from a particular place, what allows to associate it with a particular quality<!— awkward/unclear phrasing —>, characteristic or reputation.

-Geographical indications identify a good as originating from a particular place.
-Based on its place of origin, consumers may associate a good with a particular quality, characteristic or reputation.
 A trademark often consists of an arbitrary sign that may be used by its owner or another person authorized to do so.
 A trademark can be assigned or licensed to anyone, anywhere in the world, because it is linked to a specific company and not to a particular place.
 In contrast, the sign used to denote a geographical indication usually corresponds to the name of the place of origin of the good, or to the name by which the good is known in that place.
 A geographical indication may be used by all persons who, in the area of origin, produce the good according to specified standards.
 However, because of its link with the place of origin, a geographical indication cannot be assigned or licensed to someone outside that place or not belonging to the group of authorized producers.